bottlenoselabs/sokol-cs/README.md

 [![Build, test, and deploy status](https://img.shields.io/azure-devops/build/lustranks/sokol-sharp/lithiumtoast.sokol-sharp/master?label=build%2Ftest%2Fdeploy&logo=azure-pipelines)](https://dev.azure.com/lustranks/sokol-csharp/_build/latest?definitionId=4&branchName=master)

-A .NET wrapper for https://github.com/floooh/sokol.
+A .NET wrapper for https://github.com/floooh/sokol, primarily `sokol_gfx`, a simple and modern wrapper around GLES2/WebGL, GLES3/WebGL2, GL3.3, D3D11 and Metal.

 Includes the C style API precisely as it is and a .NET style API for convenience.

-[`sokol_gfx`](https://github.com/floooh/sokol#sokol_gfxh) is a modern and simple 3D graphics API.
 To learn more about `sokol` and it's philosophy, see the [*A Tour of `sokol_gfx.h`*](https://floooh.github.io/2017/07/29/sokol-gfx-tour.html) blog post, written Andre Weissflog, the owner of `sokol`.

 ## C API

 The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/framework/interop/consuming-unmanaged-dll-functions) bindings are a pure port of the C headers; they exactly match what is in C, and the naming conventions used in C are maintained.

-The C structs in C# are blittable, meaning they have the [same memory layout as the C structs](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
+The structs in C# are blittable, meaning they have the [same memory layout as the C structs](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
 This allows the structs to be passed by value (copy of data) or reference (akin to copy of pointer) from the managed world of .NET to the unmanaged world of C [as is](https://docs.microsoft.com/en-us/dotnet/framework/interop/copying-and-pinning#formatted-blittable-classes).

 In .NET, the `unsafe` keyword will most often be necessary for using the C structs and calling the C functions.
 Also, for practicality, it's recommended to import the module with all the bindings, structs, and enums like so: